 At the turn of the year, Latvia took over the EU Council Presidency for the first half of 2015.
-A delicate task because, just like the Latvians, the Russian minority in the country is worried about current events.
-Many Russians in the Baltic states today feel connected to Europe, but in secret others still orient themselves to Moscow.
+A delicate task because, just like the Latvians, the Russian minority in the country is worried about current affairs.
+Many Russians in the Baltic states today feel connected to Europe, but others still secretly lean towards Moscow.
 After the independence of Estonia, Latvia and Lithuania 25 years ago, the former Soviet citizens had to find a new identity.
 This process, far from over, is not made easier by the Russian annexation of Crimea.
 Discontented Russians in particular might be susceptible to Putin's propaganda and his attempts to destabilize neighboring countries.
 At least that's what the non-Russian Balts fear.

 The Caliphate's Children

-More and more young people from Austria go to war for the IS and sympathize with the ideology of Terror.
+More and more young people from Austria leave to fight for ISIS and are fascinated by the ideology of terror.
 150 are already in Syria and Iraq, the youngest are barely 16.
 Around 2000 Austrian citizens sympathize with the radical ideas of the Jihadists, most of them are without prospects.

 An Accessible Life